uvatmvf/GameOfPatti/README.md

 Subhadra's son used sharp arrows to slay Lakshmana's four horses and his charioteer.
 Lakshmana remained stationed on his chariot.
 He hurled a javelin at Abhimanyu.
 Abhimanyu sliced it down.
 ...

 Though pierced and wounded, Shikhandi whirled the fragment of the shattered sword.
-It suddenly descended, Ashvwattamha displayed the dexterity of his hands.
+It suddenly descended, Ashvvattamha displayed the dexterity of his hands.
 He sliced it down and pierced Shikhandi with many iron arrows.
 ...

 Pragjyotisha hurled fourteen javelins at Ghatotkacha, who sliced them all down.
 Having sliced the javelins down, Ghatotkacha lit him up with seventy gold-tufted arrows.
 Ghatotkacha hurled a javelin at Pragjyotisha's elephant.
 As it suddenly descended, the king cut it down into three and shattered, it felt down on the ground.
 Ghatotkacha fled.